aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to PPT" h2="Export CGM to PPT via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert CGM to PPT within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs is designed to make the process of converting CGM to PPT as simple and straightforward as possible.

+The first step in the process is to use Aspose.PDF for Java to export the CGM file to a PPTX file.
+This API provides a wide range of features that make it easy to convert CGM to PPTX, including the ability to set the page size, page orientation, and page margins.
+Additionally, Aspose.PDF for Java also supports a variety of image formats, including JPEG, PNG, and TIFF.

+Once the CGM file has been converted to a PPTX file, the next step is to use Aspose.Slides for Java to convert the PPTX file to a PPT file.
+This PowerPoint Processing API provides a comprehensive set of features that make it easy to convert PPTX to PPT, including the ability to set the page size, page orientation, and page margins.
+Additionally, Aspose.Slides for Java also supports a variety of image formats, including JPEG, PNG, and TIFF.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to PPT within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPT.
+By using Aspose.Total for Java, developers can quickly and easily convert CGM to PPT within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a comprehensive set of features that make it easy to export CGM to PPTX and then convert PPTX to PPT.
+Additionally, Aspose.Total for Java also supports a variety of image formats, making it easy to create high-quality presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}